 Benefits of partnership with air consolidators for travel agenciesSince 1995, airlines had gradually begun decreasing commissions paid to retailers — until premiums on each ticket reached zero percent.
 So, the ability to make money by marking up consolidator fares became essential for boosting the profitability of air product sales.

 Besides the capability to earn money on cheap flights, partnership with wholesalers brings travel agencies other — less obvious, yet valuable — benefits.

 Access to major GDSs.
 Large wholesalers have contracts with all main Global Distribution Systems or GDSs.
-In turn, travel resellers can reach databases of several GDSs via consolidator credentials.
-It’s especially beneficial for small companies that otherwise couldn't afford to pay for utilizing two or three GDSs.
+So, travel resellers can reach databases of several GDSs via consolidator credentials.
+It’s especially beneficial for small companies that couldn't afford to pay for utilizing even one GDS, not to mention two or three.
 Partnership with a consolidator enables travel agencies to have a vast choice of both private and published airfares — while saving largely on GDS services.